Some things should be left behind in the last decade: dabbing, Gangnam style, JoJo bows and Google+.

 Even if a potential client doesn’t need your services or products now, they’ll be more likely to contact you in future or recommend you to others.

-Selling without being pushy
+Selling without using pushy tactics

 What’s your perception of a business that doesn’t share much information about itself online?
 A business that doesn’t have a website, or has very little content?
 It doesn’t tell you much about them or why you should use them.

-Blogging can prove your knowledge and skills
+Sharing knowledge and skills

 Your brand is what people say about you when you’re not in the room.